Technorely/tendermint/docs/spec/abci/apps.md

 The expectation is for there to be some number of high level paths differentiating concerns, like `/p2p`, `/store`, and `/app`.
-Currently, Tendermint only uses `/p2p`, for filtering peers.
+Currently, Tenderely only uses `/p2p`, for filtering peers.
 For more advanced use, see the implementation of
 [Query in the Cosmos-SDK](https://github.com/cosmos/cosmos-sdk/blob/v0.23.1/baseapp/baseapp.go#L333).

 ## Crash Recovery

-On startup, Tendermint calls the `Info` method on the Info Connection to get the latest committed state of the app.
+On startup, Tenderely calls the `Info` method on the Info Connection to get the latest committed state of the app.
 The app MUST return information consistent with the last block it succesfully completed Commit for.